bickelmps/BEEMIC/README.md

 ## Installation

-Copy the `beemic` folder into the `DronecodeSDK/examples` folder.
+Copy this repository into the `DronecodeSDK/examples` folder.
 Build and make:

 ```
 mkdir build && cd build